Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

   * You can even add emoji, in Code, click Edit > Emjoi & Symbols
 * When you are done editing, save in VS Code and then type `source ~/.bash_profile` in Terminal to apply the changes

+## zsh Profile

+If you are running Catalina, the latest Mac operating system, you are probably using the zsh shell.
+There is a wonderful tutorial on [sriptingosx.com](https://scriptingosx.com/2019/07/moving-to-zsh-06-customizing-the-zsh-prompt/) which walks you through different ways to customize zsh.
+I particularly like the part on git integration.

+To customize your zsh shell you can edit or create the `~/.zshrc` file and put your configurations in there.
+There is also a nice zsh plugin called [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh).

 ### Resources

 * [Ada Workflow Video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e55d147a-6134-45c6-9720-aa5a01840988) (~13 min)